 Search & Rescue, Our Team, and You

 *Please Read Before Completing Application.
+Applications must be hand carried into the Sheriff’s Administration office.
 Before you invest time, energy, and money into this venture, and before we spend time, energy and money to train you, we want you to understand what it is all about.

 Search & Rescue

 Very simply, our team is charged with finding lost or injured people, and if necessary, rescuing them.
 This could mean a few hours of searching in a specific area close to town, or a 2-day search in a wilderness area; a quick medical evacuation by helicopter, or hauling an injured person up a steep hillside with a technical rope system.
 We do this as volunteers…there is no pay involved.

 Being part of the team requires each member to train on a regular basis, so they may learn and so their skills remain sharp.
 Members must be able to trust each other’s abilities.
 Someone’s life will depend on it.
 DCSSAR meets twice per month for training.
 Will you be able to attend most trainings?

 The skills we offer to the community are specific – no other emergency service in the county trains for the types of situations that we do.
 This is another reason that training is so important.
 If you don’t train, you will be of little help to the team.

 Despite what you see on TV or in the movies, there is little glory or recognition in this line of work.
 Your reward is the relief on a loved one’s face, or a “well done” from your teammates.